andrsj/andrsj/README.md

 Technology | Description
 ---------- | -----------
-Message broker | A message broker is an intermediary software or service that allows different software applications to communicate with each other.
-Examples of message brokers include Apache Kafka, RabbitMQ, and ActiveMQ.
 WebSockets | WebSockets is a protocol that enables bi-directional communication between a client and a server over a single TCP connection.
 It provides a persistent, low-latency connection that can be used to send messages in real-time. gRPC | gRPC is a high-performance, open-source framework for building remote procedure call (RPC) APIs.
 It uses protocol buffers as the interface definition language and supports a variety of programming languages.
 UDP | User Datagram Protocol (UDP) is a transport protocol that is used to transmit data between two network hosts.
 Unlike Transmission Control Protocol (TCP), UDP is connectionless, which means it does not establish a reliable end-to-end connection.
 Instead, UDP sends data in the form of datagrams or packets, which may be lost or delivered out of order.
 UDP is often used for applications that require low-latency communication, such as online gaming or voice and video streaming, where some data loss is acceptable in order to achieve real-time performance.